 Nitrous oxide/oxygen must be administered only by appropriately licensed individuals, or under the direct supervision thereof, according to state law.
-The practitioner responsible for the treatment of the patient and/or the administration of analgesic/ anxiolytic agents must be trained in the use of such agents and techniques and appropriate emergency response.
+The practitioner responsible for the treatment of the patient and/or the administration of analgesic/anxiolytic agents must be trained in the use of such agents and techniques and appropriate emergency response.

 Selection of an appropriately sized nasal hood should be made.
-A flow rate of 5 to 6 L/min generally is acceptable to most patients.
+A flow rate of five to six L/min generally is acceptable to most patients.
 The flow rate can be adjusted after observation of the reservoir bag.
 The bag should pulsate gently with each breath and should not be either over- or underinflated.
-Introduction of 100% oxygen for 1 to 2 minutes followed by titration of nitrous oxide in 10% intervals is recommended.
-During nitrous oxide/ oxygen analgesia/anxiolysis, the concentration of nitrous oxide should not routinely exceed 50%.
-Nitrous oxide concentration may be decreased during easier procedures (eg, restorations) and increased during more stimulating ones (eg, extraction, injection of local anesthetic).
+Introduction of 100 percent oxygen for one to two minutes followed by titration of nitrous oxide in 10 percent intervals is recommended.
+During nitrous oxide/oxygen analgesia/anxiolysis, the concentration of nitrous oxide should not routinely exceed 50 percent.
+Studies have demonstrated that gas concentrations dispensed by the flow meter vary significantly from the endexpired alveolar gas concentrations; it is the later that is responsible for the clinical effects.
+To achieve sedation, the scavenging vacuum should not be so strong as to prevent adequate ventilation of the lungs with nitrous oxide.
+A review of records of patients undergoing nitrous oxide-oxygen inhalation sedation demonstrate that the typical patient requires from 30 to 40 percent nitrous oxide to achieve ideal sedation.
+Nitrous oxide concentration may be decreased during easier procedures (e.g., restorations) and increased during more stimulating ones (e.g., extraction, injection of local anesthetic).
+Side effects such as nausea and vomiting are more likely to be observed when titration is not employed.
 During treatment, it is important to continue the visual monitoring of the patient's respiratory rate and level of consciousness.
 The effects of nitrous oxide largely are dependent on psychological reassurance.
 Therefore, it is important to continue traditional behavior guidance techniques during treatment.
-Once the nitrous oxide flow is terminated, 100% oxygen should be delivered for 3 to 5 minutes.3 The patient must return to pretreatment responsiveness before discharge.
+Once the nitrous oxide flow is terminated, 100 percent oxygen should be delivered for five minutes.
+The patient must return to pretreatment responsiveness before discharge.